PerGraa/kvstore/README.txt

   might be enough though)
-- The project should work in any fairly modern Linux installation, it has been developed and tested on Linux Mint 18.1 (codebase Ubuntu 16.04)
+- The project should work in any fairly modern Linux installation, it has been developed and tested on Linux Mint 18.1 (codebase Ubuntu 16.04) and Lubuntu 16.04 (in a virtual machine).
-- I have cheated a bit by using the googletest bundled with pistache
+- I have cheated a bit by using the googletest bundled with Pistache.

 Build:
 1. Unpack zip file